It didn’t take much to get me hooked on studying U.S.

 access the tables by selecting the U.S.

-Coin Values (past)
+Coin Values (historic)

 link in the Nav Bar to the left.
 You can also get there by clicking HERE.